apache/qpid-dispatch/doc/notes/policy.md

 - maximumConnectionsPerUser
 - maximumConnectionsPerHost

 These limits are applied in addition to the system-wide absolute maximumConnections.
-They prevent a user from using all of a service's resources.
+They prevent a user from using all of a application's resources.

 ### User